From Abracadabra to Zombies

 Translations.
 Dicionário Céptico is a Portuguese translation of the Skeptic's Dictionary, done gratis by Antonio Ingles of Portugal and Ronaldo Cordeiro of Brazil.
 There are also many entries that have been translated into Slovak by Vlado Luknar and German by Larissa Wagner and Tobias Budke.
 Kim Jeanman has translated many entries into Korean.
 A Korean translation is also available in paperback.
 Many entries have been translated into French by the good people at Les Skeptiques du Québec.
 Several entries have been translated into Italian by Dario Ventra and Alesia Guidi, and into Icelandic by the folks at Vantrú.net.
 Many entries have been translated into Greek by George Moustris and into Hungarian by Lovasi Péter.
 Evgeny Volkov has translated several entries into Russian.
-Linda Kall and members of the Swedish Skeptics Society have translated many entries into Swedish.
+Members of the Swedish Skeptics Society have translated many entries into Swedish.
 There is also a Spanish translation of several entries by Adriana Chávez, Gloria Sánchez, and Gerardo Fernández.
 A print version in Spanish should be out in 2009.
 Some entries have been translated into Japanese and Herman Boel has translated many entries into Dutch; his translation is also available in print.
 Print translations are also available in Russian, Estonian, Korean, and Japanese.

 FAQ and interviews.
 Here you can quickly find out how this project came about, what assumptions and guidelines I am working under, what I am trying to accomplish, and what I am not trying to do here.
 Read this page before submitting comments.